top of page

 Trained in Dyadic Developmental Psychotherapy, Megan uses this approach to connect families in the process of attachment.
 Dyadic Developmental Psychotherapy is a specific therapy developed by Dr. Daniel Hughes, who is a national specialist in the area of adoption and attachment.
 This therapy approach has brought families together in the journey of attachment.

 Megan is also trained in Eye Movement Desensitization Reprocessing (EMDR) therapy, to assist in the traumatic events blocking the way for an attached relationship.
-This therapy technique was developed by Dr. Francine Shapiro, who is a national specialist in the area of trauma.
+This therapy technique was developed by Dr. Francine Shapiro.

 Megan also uses Trust-Based Relational Intervention, which was developed by Dr. Karyn Purvis at the Institute of Child Development.